How Can You Get Rid of Spider Veins?

 Spider veins are caused by weak or damaged valves within your veins.
 When your heart pumps blood it pushes it first through the arteries, which carry blood out to the limbs.
 After the oxygen is removed from the blood, it returns to the heart through your veins.
 The veins in your legs have one-way doors called valves that only let blood move in a single direction.
 After the blood passes through a valve, the valve closes, preventing the blood from falling back down to the feet with gravity.

 If the valves become weak, then the blood can move backward, where it collects in the veins.
-Doctors call this “chronic venous insufficiency.”
+Doctors call this chronic venous insufficiency.

 While chronic venous insufficiency is the underlying cause of some varicose veins, vein experts know that several factors can contribute to spider vein development.
 Some of the most common causes include:

-- Taking birth control pills.
+- Hormone therapy: Hormone replacement or even taking birth control pills.

 Obviously, you can only control some of these causes.
 If you want to avoid varicose veins and spider veins, though, you can make some lifestyle decisions that will lower your susceptibility.

 Some people want to get rid of spider veins because they don’t like how they look.
 If spider veins make you feel self-conscious, then you may avoid activities that involve exposing your legs.
 That could mean that you don’t join friends and relatives when they go to the beach or visit a swimming pool.
 It could also harm your self-esteem and cause you to become less outgoing and adventurous.

 You may also want to get rid of spider veins because of physical symptoms that you find problematic.
 For instance, spider veins can cause an aching feeling in your legs.
 If you have spider veins, you may experience muscle cramps, burning sensations, and throbbing in your lower legs.
 Other symptoms include: